Property Management for Landlords, Letting Agents and Estate Agents.

 About Move Lettings Ltd.

-We have a team of passionate, experienced and skilful Pre Tenancy and Property Managers that cover the whole of England.
+Move Lettings are a team of passionate, experienced and skilful Pre Tenancy and Property Managers that cover the whole of England.
 Combined, we have over 50 years’ experience which means that there are very few challenges that we haven’t seen and overcome before!
-We are constantly challenging ourselves as a team to provide the best levels of customer service to Agents.
-Landlords and Tenants.
+As an expert property management company we are constantly challenging ourselves as a team to provide the best levels of customer service to Agents, Landlords and Tenants.

 Toni at Move Lettings has been excellent organising and executing the administration of a rental property I had for a few years.
 Their portal makes document creation and storage easy, but this is supported by the Team in the office who are always ready to help.
 I had an interesting scenario regarding a tenant who had walked away from the property with no communication and this was very well managed on the admin side by Toni and her team.
 They have dealt with all the regulatory bodies so that the processes are followed correctly to protect all parties.
 Thank you!